glovek08/holbertonschool-hbnb/README.md

 ##  **High-Level Package Diagram**

-For this project, we developed a three-layer architecture implementing the Facade pattern for separation of concern and scalability. *Also because it’s the only one we know enough about.*
+For this project, we developed a three-layer architecture implementing the Facade pattern for separation of concern and scalability.
 ###

 <p align="center">